 About

-Sculptor Don Justin Meserve (1938-2010) explored narrative and abstract themes over the course of his 40-year professional career.
-He is best known for “Cleat,” a monumental work in granite commissioned for the waterfront of Winter Harbor and created during the first Schoodic International Sculpture Symposium (SISS) in 2007.
-“Cleat” is featured on the Maine Sculpture Trail which runs through coastal villages from Bucksport to Calais.
+Round Pond-based Sculptor Don Justin Meserve (1938-2010) explored narrative and abstract themes over the course of his 40-year professional career.
+A master mason and expert craftsman, Don is best known for “Cleat,” a granite monument created for the waterfront of Winter Harbor at the first Schoodic International Sculpture Symposium (SISS) in 2007.
+“Cleat” is a permanent feature of the Maine Sculpture Trail which runs through coastal villages from Bucksport to Calais.

-All of Don’s sculpture reflects a hands-on approach which is informed by his varied work experiences.
+Don’s sculpture reflects his hands-on approach informed by varied work experiences.
 In the 1960s, he practiced industrial design and studied Danish craft techniques at architectural offices in Copenhagen.
 At Bernadotte and Bjorn, Don designed architectural details, furniture, glassware, jewelry and other projects.
 While a professor at Rhode Island School of Design (RISD) he was instrumental in establishing a graduate program in furniture design.
+He based his studio in Round Pond, Maine in the 1980s where he offered apprenticeships and mentored artists.

 For more information, please contact: